Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Thank you, Marty.
 Our progress to date in 2017 represents solid achievement across our five areas of execution: improving store performance, enhancing our value to customers, ensuring responsible compliant sourcing, expanding the business and returning to profitability.
 As we look to the remainder of the year, our mission remains consistent.
 So, let me take a minute to talk about 2017.

-First store performance.
+First, store performance.
 I believe a critical component of the Lumber Liquidators difference is our people.
 Our customers expect that our sales associates are highly trained flooring specialists.
-As we have rebuilt our associate ranks over the last year, we've also aligned the compensation structure with growth oriented business objectives, and have added significant training mechanisms.
+As we have rebuilt our associate ranks over the last year, we've also aligned the compensation structure with growth-oriented business objectives and have added significant training mechanisms.

-To that end, we're now hosting in store Saturday morning training sessions for our teams across the country.
+To that end, we're now hosting in-store Saturday-morning training sessions for our teams across the country.
 These sessions familiarize each associate with our latest products and innovations in the hard surface flooring space.
 Those sessions are also helping associates learn our value proposition and how our products stack up against the alternatives in the marketplace.
 This is having an impact.
 Our secret shopper program is verifying that our associates' performance is steadily improving and we're hearing the same thing from our customers.

-In addition to this, we're seeing high quality results from our gap store program.
+In addition to this, we're seeing high-quality results from our GAP (17:30) store program.
 We continue to rotate stores in and out of that program, sharing best practices across our regions and stores.
 I've been to dozens of our stores already this year, and I've noticed an additional benefit of the investment in our associates' excitement.
 As our associates see our investment translate to sales and happy customers, they're freshly inspired to learn more and to make the next customer interaction even better.
 So, I'm very encouraged that these investments are paying off.

 Second, enhancing our value to our customers.
 With our investments in the right inventory in late 2016, we're now fully stocked and on trend with the right mix as we enter the Spring Flooring Season.
-As I mentioned earlier, we're continuously looking for ways to expand our product offering, including the recent introduction of Waterproof Click Ceramic Plank as well as our Dream Home Ultra X2O Laminate, which is a scratch resistant and water resistant solution.
+As I mentioned earlier, we're continuously looking for ways to expand our product offering, including the recent introduction of waterproof Click Ceramic Plank as well as our Dream Home Ultra X2O Laminate, which is a scratch-resistant and water-resistant solution.
 Feedback on both those products have been resoundingly positive indicative of the type of products our customers seek from Lumber Liquidators.

 And third responsible compliant sourcing.
-Our customers expect the highest quality materials in their homes and we're proud so many families across the country have selected Lumber Liquidators as their flooring partner.
+Our customers expect the highest-quality materials in their homes and we're proud so many families across the country have selected Lumber Liquidators as their flooring partner.
 The work we have articulated in recent quarters continues and we're in sync with our vendor partners around the world.
 We believe we can source products on a global basis and do so with confidence.

 Fourth, expanding our business.
 As we discussed in our opening remarks, we are on track to offer installation services in all of our stores by the end of the year.
 And as we continue to roll out these services, we're learning and applying what is working best in early deployments.
 This goes for ProSales as well.
 We've had a great success so far and we're learning and improving as we go.
 In terms of our store network, we're going to remain prudent in the near term and ensure that when a new store is opened, it opens with all cylinders firing, the right staffing, inventory, promotions, installation and vision.
 So, the plan for the balance of the year is to be deliberate with new units and build a new store protocol that is seamless and impeccable.